knoxjeffrey/knoxjeffrey.github.io/_posts/2015-01-24-course-two-week-four-part-1.markdown

       add_column :posts, :slug, :string
     end

 Alternatively I could make a migration of add_slugs if I had multiple slug columns to add and then just list an add_column for each table in the migration file.
-Next I run rake db:migrate and then I need to generate the slug in the model
+Next I run rake db:migrate and then I need to generate the slug in the model based on the post title in this example:

     def generate_slug!
       self.slug = self.title.gsub(' ', '-').downcase